hailo-ai/hailo_model_zoo/docs/GETTING_STARTED.rst

     hailomz optimize <model_name> --resize 1080 1920

-* Do not use the flag if resize already exist in the alls or in the YAML.
+* Do not use the flag if resize already exists in the alls or in the YAML.

 To adjust the number of classes in post-processing configuration, use classes flag: